As the name suggests, water soluble topping should be removed by using water. But is it really that easy?

-What is Water Soluble Embroidery Stabilizer Toppings or Solvy?
+What Is Water Soluble Embroidery Stabilizer Topping or Solvy?

-Twenty-five years ago during the factory days of my families’ business, we used water soluble toppings quite frequently.
-Doing thousands of golf shirts daily using water soluble toppings was a must.
-Water soluble toppings tears away extremely easily but because it is sticky it tends to get stuck in the inside of letters/holes in embroidery (Especially O’s, A’s, P’s and etc).
-Production time equaled money so we needed the quickest and easiest way to remove water soluble toppings.
+Twenty-seven years ago, during the factory days of my families’ business, we used water soluble topping quite frequently.
+As we would run thousands of golf shirts daily, using water soluble toppings was a must.
+Water soluble toppings tears away extremely easily, but because it’s sticky, it tends to get stuck in the inside of letters/holes in embroidery (especially in O’s, A’s, P’s, etc).
+Production time equaled money, so we needed the quickest and easiest way to remove water soluble toppings.

 - A bowl of water